flancian/agora/README.md

 ## Who builds the Agora?

-The Agoreans build the Agora :) An Agorean is any entity that is interested in building or maintaining an Agora, and is willing to uphold and preserve its Code of Conduct.
+The *Agoreans* build the Agora.

+Anybody can become an Agorean: you just need to be interested in building or maintaining an Agora, and willing to uphold and preserve its Contract.

-## Code of Conduct
+## Contract

-For now, please refer to the relevant section in the [Agora v0](https://anagora.org/wiki/Main_Page).
+Please refer to [contract.md]. ***While you contribute to an Agora you are assumed to be in agreement with its Contract.***

+If you disagree with any item in the Contract, or would like to improve it, please send a PR.
+You can also, of course, fork the Agora anytime for any reason.
+In this way you gain full control over its Contract, although not over its users and existing places: you are creating a new Agora.

 # Places in this Agora

- - Gardens: a collection of digital gardens from participating users (currently being built).
+ - Garden: in it you'll find a collection of [digital gardens](https://joelhooks.com/digital-garden) from around the internet (currently being built, starting with those of the Agoreans).
  - Stoa: a place in which to engage in meaningful, constructive, civil, charitable discussion (planned).